Reuse your features: unifying retrieval and feature-metric alignment

-As we have an available map, we will only try to match the 3D points $P_k$ that were already detected in 2D locations $\{m_{j}^{k}\}_{j=1\ldots P_{k}}$ in the keyframe.
+As we already have a 3D map, we will only try to match the 3D points $P_k$ that were already detected in 2D locations $\{m_{j}^{k}\}_{j=1\ldots P_{k}}$ in the keyframe.
 We interpolate the hypercolumn $H_k$ at each location $\{m_{j}^{k}\}$, obtaining a sparse set of descriptors $\{d_{j}^{k}\}_{j=1\ldots P_{k}}$.
-To find the matches between the dense query hypercolumn and the sparse keyframe descriptors, a dot product is computed between every sparse descriptor $d_{j}^{k}$ and the dense hypercolumn, obtaining a cross-correlation map $C_{q,j}^{k} = H_q*d_{j}^{k}$.
+To find the matches between the dense query hypercolumn and the sparse keyframe descriptors, a dot product is computed between every sparse descriptor $d_{j}^{k}$ and the dense hypercolumn, obtaining a cross-correlation map $C_{q,j}^{k} = H_q \cdot d_{j}^{k}$.
 The tentative matches corresponds to the global maximum of the cross-correlation map for each of the points $p_{k}$ considered.
 To avoid outliers due to repetitive patterns or occlusions, a ratio test is conducted.

 The resulting $P_{k}$ 2D-3D matches are fed into a PnP+RANSAC scheme, which outputs the final inliers and the initial pose estimation.
-The keyframe with the most inliers is the one selected, as well as the PnP pose estimated for the query.
-This estimation is the seed given to the final optimization.
+The keyframe with the most inliers is chosen, along with the PnP pose estimated for the query.
+This pose is the seed given to the final optimization.